Section 1115 Medicaid Demonstration Waivers: The Current Landscape of Approved and Pending Waivers

 HIFA Waivers (2001 Forward).
 In August 2001, under President Bush, the administration announced the Health Insurance Flexibility and Accountability (HIFA) waiver initiative, which promoted the use of waivers to expand coverage within “current-level” resources and offered states increased flexibility to reduce benefits and charge cost-sharing to offset expansion costs.
 However, states had limited interest and success in expanding coverage under HIFA, and waivers instead began to increasingly focus on cost control as the nation moved into an economic downturn.
 Expansions that did move forward under HIFA waivers were generally limited, particularly when compared to the larger expansions of the 1990s.

 Reform Waivers (2005 Forward).
-Beginning in 2005, some broad waivers were approved that restructured Medicaid financing and other key program elements, for example, by setting a global cap on federal funds.
+Beginning in 2005, some broad waivers were approved that restructured Medicaid financing and other key program elements, including a couple (RI, VT) that set a global cap on federal funds.
 These waivers stemmed from continued federal emphasis on and interest by some states in controlling and increasing predictability of program costs as well as ideas about reshaping Medicaid to promote personal responsibility and reflect private market trends.
 However, during this same period, Massachusetts obtained a waiver that provided support for its efforts to provide universal coverage without significantly restructuring its Medicaid program.

 Pre-ACA Expansion Waivers (2010-2013).
 Six states (California, Colorado, the District of Columbia, Minnesota, New Jersey, and Washington) used waivers to expand Medicaid coverage to adults after the enactment of the ACA to prepare for 2014.